apache/jackrabbit-oak/oak-doc/src/site/markdown/query/indexing.md

   in combination with a large transaction (a commit that changed or added many thousand nodes), and if one of the parent nodes had more than 100 child nodes, then indexes (all types) [did not see those changes in some cases][OAK-5557].
+* G: Prior to Oak 1.4.7, when repository sidegrade was used to do _partial_ migrations, that is migrating data without migrating related indexes.
+  In this case, the property indexes need to be either fully rebuilt, or (as an alternative) copy or migrate the content again using a newer version of Oak.
+  See also [OAK-4684][OAK-4684].

 New indexes are built automatically once the index definition is stored.
 To reindex an _existing_ index (when needed), set the `reindex` property to `true` in the respective index definition: